inammar/Terms-and-definitions-Selenium-TestNG/README.md

 #### 4.2.
 Basic interactions that can be done on a web element

-sendKeys(string) - enter the string or characters that is specified in the element.
+sendKeys(string) - enters the string or characters that is specified in the element.

 click() - clicks on the element.

 getText() - retrieves the text present in the element.

 clear() - clears the text present in the element.

+#### 4.3.
+Waits

+Implicit Wait is a global wait, applied to all elements in a script, causing Selenium WebDriver to wait for a certain amount of time before throwing a NoSuchElementException.

+           Example: driver.manage().timeouts().implicitlyWait(Duration.ofSeconds(5));

+Explicit Wait is a conditional wait, applied to specific elements, making the WebDriver wait until a certain condition is met.

+           Example:

+           WebDriverWait wait = new WebDriverWait(driver, Duration.ofSeconds(5));

+           wait.until(ExpectedConditions.visibilityOfElementLocated(By.id("example Id")));

+Difference: Implicit Wait is set once and applies throughout the script, whereas Explicit Wait is specified for individual elements.

 (I will keep adding information...).